 Concerns related to adverse effects:

 • Antibody formation: The presence of antibodies has been reported in 78% of treated patients in clinical trials.
 Approximately 45% of these patients showed the presence of neutralizing antibodies.
 Formation of anti-drug antibody results in a reduced systemic exposure of asfotase alfa and suggests possible immune-mediated effects resulting in disease progression (effect of antibody formation on long-term efficacy is unknown).
 Consider anti-asfotase alfa antibody testing in patients with progression of symptoms or worsening of disease associated laboratory and imagining biomarkers after a period of initial therapeutic response (contact Strensiq Medical Information at 1-888-765-4747 or email@example.com).

 • Ectopic calcifications: Ectopic calcification of the eye, including the cornea and conjunctiva, and the kidneys (nephrocalcinosis) have been reported; there is insufficient information to determine if these events were consistent with the disease (patients with hypophosphatasia are at increased risk for developing ectopic calcifications) or due to asfotase alfa.
 No visual changes or changes in renal function were reported resulting from the occurrence of ectopic calcifications.
 Eye exams and renal ultrasounds are recommended at baseline and periodically during treatment.

-• Hypersensitivity reactions: Hypersensitivity reactions have been reported; symptoms consistent with anaphylaxis, including difficulty breathing, nausea, periorbital edema, and dizziness, have been reported.
+• Hypersensitivity reactions: Hypersensitivity reactions: Hypersensitivity reactions, including anaphylaxis, have been reported; symptoms consistent with anaphylaxis, including difficulty breathing, choking sensation, nausea, periorbital edema, and dizziness, have been reported.
 Reactions may occur within minutes after administration or in patients on treatment for >1 year.
 Other hypersensitivity reactions (eg, vomiting, fever, headache, flushing, irritability, chills, skin erythema, rash, pruritus, oral hypoesthesia) have also been reported.
 If a severe hypersensitivity reaction occurs, discontinue treatment and initiate appropriate medical treatment.
 If the decision is made to re-administer, monitor patients for a reoccurrence of signs and symptoms of a severe hypersensitivity reaction.

 • Lipodystrophy: Localized lipodystrophy, including lipoatrophy and lipohypertrophy, has been reported at injection sites after several months.
 Ensure proper injection technique and rotate injection sites.